catalinii/minisatip/README.txt

 -D --device-id DVC_ID: specify the device id (in case there are multiple SAT>IP servers in the network)
  	eg: -D 4

+-Y --delsys ADAPTER1:DELIVERY_SYSTEM1[,ADAPTER2:DELIVERY_SYSTEM2[,..]] - specify the delivery system of the adapters
+    eg: --delsys 1:dvbt,2:dvbs
+    - specifies adapter 1 as a DVBT device, adapter 2 as DVB-S, which overrides the system detection of the adapter

 -e --enable-adapters list_of_enabled adapters: enable only specified adapters
 	eg: -e 0-2,5,7 (no spaces between parameters)